SpaYco/Conference-page/README.md

 ![screenshot](./demo2.jpeg)

-This Is A Conference Page.
+This is a conference page.

 ## Built With